ansible-collections/netapp/ansible_collections/netapp/aws/README.md

 ### Module documentation changes
 - use a three group format for `version_added`.
 So 2.7 becomes 2.7.0.
 Same thing for 2.8 and 2.9.
+- add `elements:` and update `required:` to match module requirements.

 ## 20.6.0